 Stair Step Cracks in Walls

-Well trained and experienced home inspectors will accurately report any cracks that are found in brick, CMU or poured concrete walls, even if they do not look like they are going to fail.
+Well trained and experienced home inspectors like Michael Del Greco will accurately report any cracks that are found in brick, CMU or poured concrete walls, even if they do not look like they are going to fail.
 Cracks in brick, CMU and poured concrete walls that have a pattern to them can be indications of serious structural problems that can be expensive to cure.

-Home inspectors who advise clients to just monitor cracks that are not likely to be due to shrinkage of materials, expansion or contraction are just postponing the inevitable.
+Home inspectors who tell clients to just monitor cracks that are not likely to be due to shrinkage of materials, expansion or contraction are just postponing the inevitable.
 The cause for the problem must be located and repaired or further damages to the structure should be expected to occur.
+Who Gets To Pick The Inspector And Why You Should Pick Me

 Stair step patterned cracks many times are an indication the footing under the foundation wall is moving.
 Footings can move for many reasons.
 One of the most common reasons footings move is water or moisture in the soil under the footing freezes, expands and lifts the footing and foundation wall.
 When the frost melts the wall drops.